Christian Giménez (footballer, born 1981): Mexico

 Prior to the start of the Apertura 2006 season, Giménez was transferred to Pachuca, who days before had won the Clausura 2006 tournament, defeating Club San Luis – a sister club of Christian's last employer, Club América.
-2007 started promisingly to Giménez, scoring 8 goals in three matches.
+2007 started promisingly to Giménez, scoring eight goals in three matches.

 Giménez is a member of the "Blanco Four", a group of players who once played at Veracruz with Blanco and were signed by América after being recommended by the striker.
 The other members are Kléber Boas, Carlos Infante and Armando Navarrete.

-He left Pachuca on December 17, 2009 and signed for Cruz Azul.
-In the tornement Bicentario 2010 Gimenez was a quik starter for the team Cruz Azul, because of the coach Enrique Meza already knowing the great skills that Gimenez had from the years that Meza coached with Pachuca.
+He left Pachuca on 17 December 2009, and signed for Cruz Azul.
+In the tournament Bicentario 2010 Gimenez was a quick starter for the team Cruz Azul, because of the coach Enrique Meza already knowing the great skills that Gimenez had from the years that Meza coached with Pachuca.
 Although Gimenez was one of the most important transfers of the season, he was not able to lead Cruz Azul to qualify for the quarter finals, and was only able to score two goals in 16 appearances.
 In the Apertura 2010 season, Giménez was criticized by the media because of his bad performance in the first season, and was wanted to be kicked out of Cruz Azul.
 But on the fifth matchday of the season Giménez scored his first hat-trick with Cruz Azul in a 3–2 win over Chiapas.

 In 2018, Giménez returned to Pachuca on loan from Cruz Azul.